ugonnaagwu/practicechangeremote/Stretch topics/ReactRouter.md

             .then(json=>console.log(json))
 ```

 To use this in your component, you need to use `async` and `await`. `async` is used when you are accessing data from the web. `await` will wait for the end of the operation.
-However, the user will not be stoped and can use the app.
+However, the user will not be stopped and can use the app.

 The JSon of an item is the following: